yuchen123450/SpringBootCloudFramework/MQ-Server/Readme.md

 	RabbitMQ

 Description:
 	They are currently widely used in software development.
-All of them can be configured to create embeded broker or producer/consumer depending on External broker.
+All of them can be configured to depend on embeded broker or on External broker.